-A third time slot should only be booked opportunistically 24 hours in advance.
+A third time slot should only be booked opportunistically 24 hours in advance.\

-Category 22 Vessels
+Category 2 Vessels

 Category 2 vessels should make every effort to only book two landing slots per site, one if appropriate.
-If booking more than one time slot, the second time slot should be a shoulder (early AM or late PM) landing slot, not a primary landing slot.
+If booking more than one time slot, it is highly recommended the second time slot should be a shoulder (early AM or late PM) landing slot, not a primary landing slot.
+However, it is permissible for Category 2 vessels to book the two prime landing slots.

-A third time slot at a site should only be booked opportunistically 24 hours in advance.
+A third time slot at a site should only be booked opportunistically 24 hours in advance\

-Cruise-Only3 Vessels
+Cruise-Only Vessels